 SUCK IT OR GET THE FUCK OUT!

-At that show a man under the name of Bertil Fox was placed at 5th place even though he was good enough for 2nd and maybe even the 1st place.
-Bertil Fox had more muscle than anyone and yet even Frank Zane placed higher.
+In 1983, Mr. Olympia had its fair share of controversy once again.
+At that show, a man under the name of Bertil Fox placed 5th even though he was good enough for the 2nd and maybe even the 1st place.
+Bertil Fox had more mass than most competitors, and yet even Frank Zane placed higher.

-In the video below you can see that the whole crowd was not ‘ok’ with Bertil Fox placing 5th.
+In the video below, you can see that the whole crowd was not “ok” with Bertil Fox placing 5th.

 THE UNWRITTEN RULE OF MR. OLYMPIA

-However, we don’t believe the powerful rich societies behind bodybuilding would want the face of the sport to be associated with similar material even though they’re well aware of the fact that many bodybuilders are relying on prostitution to pay their drug bills.
+While activities like that are hard to ignore when you form your opinion of someone, they should not be taken into consideration when judging a bodybuilding contest.
+However, the powerful rich societies behind bodybuilding do not want the face of the sport to be associated with similar material even though they’re well aware of the fact that many bodybuilders are relying on prostitution to pay their drug bills.

 WHO WILL WIN MR.OLYMPIA 2014?

-Regardless of the Big Ramy hype the main rival of Phil Heath is still Kai Greene.
-Ramy is the biggest guy currently but he lacks thickness and conditioning.
-He may have the most muscle mass but he doesn’t have the quality since he is the youngest of them all and lacks muscle maturity.
-On top of everything he has really hard time getting shredded according to Olympia standards.
+Regardless of the Big Ramy hype, the main rival of Phil Heath is still Kai Greene.
+Ramy is the biggest guy currently, but he lacks thickness and conditioning.
+He may carry the most muscle mass but doesn’t have the quality since he is the youngest of them all and lacks muscle maturity.
+On top of everything, he has a really hard time getting shredded.
+Furthermore, Big Ramy is not marketable.

-The winner of Mr. Olympia 2014 will most likely be Phil Heath once again.
-Kai Greene has very little chance to beat him, if any.
+The judges speculate with the fact that bodybuilding is subjective and do as they’re told by the rich men behind the scenes.
+The winner of Mr. Olympia 2014 will most likely be Phil Heath.
+Kai Greene has a very slight chance to win.